From left to right: Ben, Raphael, David, Caleb and Adam.

 Their last big project together, a film called The Exquisite Corpse Project

 —which is a combination of a goodbye documentary and a movie written in exquisite corpse style

 —has been aired in select theaters, and info relating to it can be found on their blog

 and their Facebook page.
-As of April 25, 2013, the movie has been available as a paid download.
+As of December 2013, the movie is available on DVD and Blu-Ray, and as a paid download.

 Tropes that appear in the works:

 - An Aesop: Subverted in "Dishes Like to Be Dirty"